German election: Angela Merkel hits campaign trail with Armin Laschet | DW | 21.09.2021

 The headliner was Armin Laschet, the embattled chancellor candidate hoping to keep his conservative Christian Democrats (CDU) in power.
 But the real star on Tuesday evening was the woman from whom he hopes to take the baton: Angela Merkel, the four-term chancellor who is stepping aside despite her unshakeable popularity.

 The pair arrived about 20 minutes late.
-Security swept them through the crowd, entourage in tow, while the Black Eyed Peas' hit, "I Gotta Feeling," echoed off the square's restored medieval facades.
-The dance-pop tune had to compete with unending boos and whistles coming from pandemic protesters just outside the roped-off event.
+Security swept them through the crowd, entourage in tow, while the Black Eyed Peas' hit, "I Gotta Feeling" echoed off the square's restored medieval facades.
+The early-aughts dance-pop tune — from Merkel's first term — had to compete with unending boos and whistles coming from pandemic protesters just outside the roped-off event.

-Merkel, who is also set to step down as the area's direct representative in the German parliament, took the conditions in stride.
+Merkel, who is also set to step down as the area's direct representative in the Bundestag, Germany's parliament, took the conditions in stride.

 "When you're chancellor, you absolutely have to come back on a sunny day and in the daylight," Merkel said to Laschet as she kicked off her remarks from the mobile stage.